113ll3/Ibmclouddocscli/idt/commands.md

 ```
 {: codeblock}

-The {{site.data.keyword.dev_cli_short}} CLI opens an interactive shell into the app's docker container.
+This command opens an interactive shell into the app's docker container.
 The default target container for the `shell` command is defined by the `container-shell-target` value in the `cli-config.yml` file, where the valid values are `run` or `tools`.
 If this value is not defined or an invalid value is specified, then the `shell` command targets the `tools` container by default.
 The shell command opens the container to the directory specified by the `WORKDIR` instruction in the corresponding Dockerfile.
 If `WORKDIR` is not listed in the Dockerfile, the container root is used as the working directory.
 For more information, see [this reference](https://docs.docker.com/engine/reference/builder/#workdir){: external}.

 Alternatively, you can decide to pass either `run` or `tools` as an argument to the command and that container is brought up and the shell is opened for that container.
 Similarly, you can use the `container-name` parameter to pass the name of the container into which you want to shell.
 However, this flag is reserved for when no containers are running.
 The `run` and `tools` arguments are more flexible so you can switch between containers when one is running.
 For example, if the tools container is running and you run `ibmcloud dev shell run`, the `tools` container is stopped and the `run` container starts, and vice versa.